What Your Workspace Is Actually Doing to You

 Three layers of ergonomics — two of which are rarely discussed

 Organizational ergonomics — the third, even less familiar layer — concerns neither space nor perception, but the structure of the work process itself.
 How tasks are distributed across time.
 Whether there is an opportunity to complete one task before the next begins.
 How predictable the rhythm of the day is.
-Whether there are pauses — real pauses, not switching from one screen to another.
+Whether there are pauses — real pauses, not simply switching from one screen to another.

 Herbert Simon warned as early as 1971 that in a world saturated with information, the scarce resource is not information but attention (Simon, 1971).
-Organizational ergonomics addresses exactly this: how the structure of work either protects attention or depletes it — through endless interruptions, parallel streams, and the absence of completed cycles.
+Organizational ergonomics addresses exactly this: how the structure of work either protects attention or depletes it — through interruptions, parallel streams, and the absence of completed cycles.

 How your workspace affects you without your awareness